widoz/twig-wordpress/README.md

 ### L10n

-Localization functions, including the escaped ones
+Localization functions, including the escaped ones.
+Localizations functions that start with `esc_` (escape) are also registered as filters.

 - __
 - _e